 Applicants for the BS and BA degree programs should have completed at least 18 credits, 7 in science, and compiled a minimum overall GPA of 2.00 with a minimum of 2.50 in science courses.
+A grade of C- or better is required in all courses used to fulfill the major course requirements.
 124 credits and an overall GPA of 2.00 are required for graduation.

 As part of the four-year degree requirements, students must complete a senior project (Biology 495).
 The project is under the supervision of a faculty member at Bryn Athyn College or another institution.
-Proposals for this project must be submitted by the students in the spring of their junior year.
+Proposals for this project must be submitted by the students in the spring of their junior year as part of the Research Seminar course (Bio 380)